Climate Change (TCFD)

 Special Needs Employment Services

-Under the 4℃ scenario, the business is expected to suffer chronic impacts on farm operations, including worsening labor conditions, such as increased risk of heat stroke due to rising temperatures, and shutdowns due to difficulties in controlling temperatures related to crop growth.
-In contrast, the 2℃ scenario confirms that while operating costs are expected to increase due to the development of tax systems for decarbonization and higher energy prices, there are opportunities for increased sales and increased corporate value through the development of services that respond to changes in customer behavior and reputational awareness. -
+In contrast, under the 1.5℃ scenario, while operating costs are expected to increase due to the establishment of tax systems aimed at decarbonization and rising energy prices, we have identified opportunities for revenue growth and enhanced corporate value through the development of services that respond to changes in customer behavior and shifting perceptions regarding reputation. -

 Logistics Outsourcing Services